 For example, by attending industry events, you might find out about a job opening involving mixing monitors for artists’ shows.
 You can apply for this job, and once you get it, be sure to interact with all of the artists after their shows.

 If the shows you’re helping with are those for national headliners, ask the local bands that are opening for them to join you in the studio so that you can make records together.

 Over time, you may develop a positive reputation with artists, and finding that next client will become easier and easier.

-If you want to thrive as a music producer, you must be good at working with all types of people.
+If you want to thrive as a music producer (or with producing music in general), you must be good at working with all types of people.
 Specifically, you’ll need to deal diplomatically with diva personalities and people with inflated egos.
 Your focus should be on helping them to say focused on the task at hand, as well as gaining their trust.

 You additionally need to have some marketing skills, including skills in selling records and getting them distributed.

 Finally, you need to be able to work well with money.
 After all, you’ll need to appropriate money for printing, mastering, mixing and recording, for example.